 From here it becomes important to understand that assessment disputes are characterised in two distinct ways, and the method by which they may be addressed will largely be determined by which type of dispute you are progressing.
 The two types of matter are:

-- disputes about academic judgement – which is the department’s academic opinion about your work, or
+- disputes about academic judgement – which is the examiner’s expert academic opinion about your work, and

 - procedural issues – how the University’s principles relating to assessment were applied.

 This is also outlined on the University’s ask.unimelb page for appealing a grade.

 If you have followed so far, you will know that before all else, you need to seek feedback from the examiner to better understand the reason for your grade.
 The feedback should help you to understand what you could do to improve your performance and should also indicate how you have performed against the published assessment criteria.